max-liu-112/STGAN-WO/README.md

 python generate_figures.py

-change z_2 would affect texture component related attributes like:
+change z_2 would affect structure component related attributes like:

 ![Fig1a](./images/fig1a.png)